Learning Support Services

-Learning Enhancement links strongly into literacy and unites the essential skills of reading, writing and thinking.
-Learning is enhanced so that students may engage successfully with their learning.
+Learning Support links strongly into literacy and unites the essential skills of reading, writing and thinking.
+Learning is supported so that students may engage successfully with their learning.
 A wide range of support is offered aimed at scaffolding students’ learning appropriately to their needs.

-• Learning Enhancement is available across all learning areas
+• Learning Support is available across all learning areas

 • Identifying students at risk in their learning and the barriers that prevent them from achieving